-The Board is nominating two nominees for election as Class I directors.
+The Board is nominating three nominees for election as Class II directors.
 Our Board is divided into three classes with staggered three-year terms.
 At each Annual Meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose term is then expiring.
-Last year, we amended our Certificate of Incorporation to provide that our directors will be elected for one-year terms, beginning with our 2027 Annual Meeting.
-Our Board of Directors has nominated Daryl Bradley and Robert E. Dowdell for election at the Annual Meeting, each to serve as Class I directors until the 2026 Annual Meeting of stockholders or until their successors are duly elected and gualified.
+In 2022, we amended our Certificate of Incorporation to provide that our directors will be elected for one-year terms, beginning with our 2027 Annual Meeting.
+Our Board of Directors has nominated Catriona M. Fallon, Daina Middleton, and Richard H. Taketa for election at the Annual Meeting, each to serve as Class II directors until the 2027 Annual Meeting of stockholders or until their successors are duly elected and qualified.